CygenceTech/content-ops-starter/content/pages/about.md

       - type: FeaturedItem
         title: Protect
         subtitle: ''
-        text: "No IT system is free from risk.
-Businesses of every size need to \nguard against data leaks, security breaches, and exploitable weaknesses \ndue to human error.
-But keeping data safe also requires protection from \naccident and system failure.
-We follow industry compliance standards \nthat not only safeguard data privacy, but also aid in backup \nand\_recovery.\n"
+        text: "No AI system is free from risk.
+Businesses of every size need to\nguard against data leaks, security breaches, and exploitable weaknesses\ndue to human error.
+But keeping data safe also requires protection from\naccident and system failure.
+We follow industry compliance standards\nthat not only safeguard data privacy, but also aid in backup\nand\_recovery.\n"
         image:
           type: ImageBlock
           url: /images/p3-dark-1-removebg-preview.png